python/devguide/internals/garbage-collector.rst

 In order to make sure that the whole of any unreachable cycle is contained in an increment,  all unscanned objects reachable from any object in the increment must be included in the increment.
-Thus, to form a complete increment we perform a transitive closure ove reachable, unscanned objects from the initial increment.
+Thus, to form a complete increment we perform a transitive closure over reachable, unscanned objects from the initial increment.
 We can exclude scanned objects, as they must have been reachable when scanned.
 If a scanned object becomes part of an unreachable cycle after being scanned, it will not be collected this cycle, but it will be collected next cycle.